alex11marin11/Analysis-of-team-passing-networks-depending-on-the-possession-outcome/README.md

 ## Code
 The code used for the analysis is included in the `Project_Passing_Networks.ipynb` file.
 It is written in Python in a Jupyter Notebook and uses several libraries, including Pandas and Matplotlib.
 The code is well-commented to make it easy to understand and modify.

+## Slides
+In the following link there are available the slides prepared for the defense of the project in front of the tribunal: https://prezi.com/p/edit/qlzwavrxp3jt/

 ## Logos
 The `logos 200x200` folder contains various team logos that were used in the plots of the report.
 These images were sourced from LaLiga website and are free to use for non-commercial purposes.